The Construction Diary

 Oh - by the way, I am not free to show the image since I do not have copyright permission.
 Sorry about that.
 I would love to share it.

-DECISION POINT #2 - I will disproportionally scale the width and lenght to match the published dimensions.
+DECISION POINT #2 - I will disproportionally scale the width and length to match the published dimensions.

 DECISION POINT #3 - I will move the wheels to match the published dimension, and make a separate drawing with the wheelbase (WB) matching my chassis.